doctrine/annotations/docs/en/index.rst

     );

     echo $myAnnotation->myProperty; // result: "value"

-Note that ``AnnotationRegistry::registerLoader('class_exists')`` only works if you already have an autoloader configured (i.e. composer autoloader).
-Otherwise, :ref:`please take a look to the other annotation autoload mechanisms <annotations>`.

 A reader has multiple methods to access the annotations of a class or function.